Optimization#

 Should be positive.

-Each value of the dictionary can be either an iterable (i.e., a list with a distinct value for each iteration) or a single float (same value for each iteration).
+Each parameter can be given as an iterable (i.e., a list) with a distinct value for each iteration or a single float (same parameter value for each iteration).

 Utils#